thefundamentaltheor3m/Sphere-Packing-Lean/README.md

-# Welcome!

-This is for a project undertaken at EPFL in the Spring Semester of 2023-2024 under the supervision of Maryna Viazovska.
+# Sphere Packing in Lean

+This is a (very nascent) project attempting to formalise some notions about Sphere Packing in Lean.

+Contributors: Maryna Viazovska (EPFL), Sidharth Hariharan (Imperial College London/EPFL)